 Join Archbishop Gomez as we celebrate and honor the life of the Reverend Dr. Martin Luther King, Jr. on this holiday with Mass.
 The Cathedral of Our Lady of the Angels Mass commemorating Dr. Martin Luther King’s Call for Service will be held on Monday, Jan.
 17 at 3:00 p.m. - available via livestream - Click Here For More Information.

 St. Odilia Catholic Church was established in 1926 as the Negro National Church of Los Angeles and today is recognized as the Mother Church for all Los Angeles African American Catholics.
-This led to African American Catholics from Texas, Mississippi, Oklahoma, Louisiana and many other states settling in South Los Angeles as parishioners of St. Odilia Catholic Church.
-The first council of the Knights of Peter Claver was established at St. Odilia Catholic Church leading the way for Councils, Courts, Assemblies, Chapters and Juniors to be established throughout the Western United States.
+The first council of the Knights of Peter Claver was established at St. Odilia Catholic Church, leading the way for Councils, Courts, Assemblies, Chapters, and Juniors to be established throughout the Western United States.
+This led to African American Catholics from Texas, Mississippi, Oklahoma, Louisiana, and many other states settling in South Los Angeles as parishioners of St. Odilia Catholic Church.

-The book is designed to lead the reader through a month-long Ignatian “retreat,” focusing on racial justice following the format of the Spiritual Exercises, Ignatian spirituality offers us tools for today's antiracist struggle, tools that are both spiritual and practical.
-As Patrick Saint-Jean, S.J., explains, the legacy of Ignatius of Loyola is accessible not only to Jesuits and not only to Catholics but to all followers of Christ.
-His book inspires our inner journeys, while it fuels racial justice in the outer world.
+The book is designed to lead the reader through a month-long Ignatian “retreat,” focusing on racial justice following the format of the Spiritual Exercises.
+Ignatian spirituality offers us tools for today’s antiracist struggle, devices that are both spiritual and practical.
+As Patrick Saint-Jean, S.J., explains, the legacy of Ignatius of Loyola is accessible to Jesuits, Catholics, and all followers of Christ.
+His book inspires our inner journeys while it fuels racial justice in the outer world.

-Patrick Saint-Jean’s Southern California tour is being sponsored by three Catholic Churches: Padre Serra in Camarillo, Blessed Sacrament Church in Hollywood and the St. Monica Catholic Community.
+Three Catholic Churches are sponsoring Patrick Saint-Jean’s Southern California tour: Padre Serra in Camarillo, Blessed Sacrament Church in Hollywood, and the St. Monica Catholic Community.

 by Patrick Saint-Jean, S.J.
 (Author)